ivybowman/AutoBooks/setup.md

 ### AutoBooks Configuration

+1. Open a terminal and run `autobooks` this will run setup commands to create the data folder.
-Open the `autobooks.conf` file located in your user folder in a text editor.
-The options are explained below
+2. Open the `autobooks.conf` file located inside subfolder Autobooks of your user folder in a text editor.
+The options are explained below.
 ```
 [DEFAULT]
 cronitor_name_main = AutoBooks #Name of monitor to use for Cronitor in the processing function